Summary 2: First Part of the Training (continued)

 Effectivement, ce deuxième personnage n'est pas vraiment mis en valeur, mais je ne sais pas si c'est tant un problème de compo...
 Ton personnage épouse tellement la forme de l'arbre qu'on ne le remarque pas, je pense qu'il aurait gagné à se détacher un peu plus !

 Hello Dessingo, here is my final drawing.
-I'd like to know which herbs you like because I can't decide.
+I would like to know which herbs you like because I can’t decide.
 I hope everyone likes it.

-PS: I already know I'm going to keep it because it's the first drawing I've succeeded in making, so thank you very much.
+P.S.
+I already know that I’m going to keep it because it’s the first drawing I’ve managed to complete successfully, so thank you very much.

 Hello Dessingo voilà mon dessin final j’aimerais savoir quelles herbes vous aimez car je n’arrive pas à me choisir j’espère que ça plait à tout le monde